fordaj/Ender-3/Network/README.md

 - Paste the SSH url into the URL field
 - Rename "gitfiles" to "Products"

+### Navbar Temperature Plugin
+1. Search "Navbar Temp" and click "Install"
+2. Reboot before using
+3. Once complete, go to "Settings > Navbar Temperature Plugin > SoC name to display" and change it to "Pi"

-### Continuous Print
+### OctoPrint-PrintTimeGenius
-1. Search "Continuous Print" and install
+1. Search "OctoPrint-PrintTimeGenius" and install
+- Note: Files preprocessed by OctoPrint-PrintTimeGenius will be marked with a yellow star
-2. Reboot
+2. Reboot before using

 ### Themeify
 1. Search "Themeify" and install
 2. Reboot
 3. Choose a theme (discoranged!) in Settings > Themeify > Theme

-### Cost estimator
-1. Search "Cost estimator" and install
-2. Reboot
-3. Configure cost based on volumetric flow rate **NEEDS UPDATED**